-At this time, the only research-related activities permitted on CMU premises are those approved by each college’s dean and the Vice President for Research.
+At this time, the only research-related activities permitted on CMU premises are those approved by each college’s dean, the Vice President for Research and the university COVID-19 coordinator.

 Research at CMU During the COVID-19 Pandemic

-The university is beginning a phased return of on-site research activities that must be performed on CMU premises.
-This process is beginning with a few pilot projects selected by the deans of each college or school to submit a plan for restarting on-site work (.docx) while adhering to university-wide requirements.
+The university is in the process of rolling out a phased return of on-site research activities that must be performed on CMU premises.
+Starting in early June, this process began with pilot projects selected by the deans of each college or school.
+Researchers submitted a plan for restarting on-site work (.docx) while adhering to university-wide requirements.

 Please do not send unsolicited requests for return plans to deans or the Office of the Vice President for Research (OVPR).
 Project leaders who are tapped to participate in the pilot phase will be advised on the details of the submission and approval process.